Portland

 View of people having fun inside the McMenamins Tavern & Pool

-McMenamins Tavern & Pool is a Travel Lemming nightlife favorite
+McMenamins Tavern & Pool is a nightlife favorite

-• Teardrop Lounge – Classic cocktails are served with class at this elegant Old Town Portland bar.
+• Teardrop Lounge – Classic cocktails are served with care at this elegant bar.

 • Bible Club PDX – A speakeasy-style bar filled with antiques and a timeless ambiance.

-• McMenamins Tavern & Pool – Put your pool skills to the test at this bar/ billiards tavern in Downtown Portland.
+• McMenamins Tavern & Pool – Put your pool skills to the test at this quirky tavern in Nob Hill.

-• Multnomah Whiskey Library – This cozy lounge offers more than a thousand spirits, served in a vintage manner.
+• Multnomah Whiskey Library – This cozy lounge offers over a thousand spirits and a speakeasy ambiance.

 🥾 Best Hikes